-Captain Michael Mauri presents some fly fishing casting tips as well as a illustrated guide to help you get started.
+Captain Michael Mauri presents some fly fishing casting tips, as well as an illustrated guide to help you get started.

 While I have witnessed some of the worst casters land remarkable fish, being a good caster will definitely up your chances at having more success.